Paediatrics and transition to adult-care | Auckland

 What do Rangatahi Māori want from health services?

-Dr Denise Bennet, Adolescent Physician
+Dr Denise Bennett, Adolescent Physician

 ADHD: Navigating diagnosis, prescribing and transition